PrestaShop/open-source/content/legal/_index.md

 **2. Intellectual Property.**

-All Website elements, their design, selection, presentation, organization are open-source and released under the [MIT](https://github.com/themefisher/bigspring-hugo-startup-theme/blob/master/LICENSE) license and designed by [Themefisher](https://themefisher.com/), developed by [Gethugothemes](https://gethugothemes.com/).
+All Website elements, their design, selection, presentation, and organization are open-source and released under the [MIT](https://github.com/themefisher/bigspring-hugo-startup-theme/blob/master/LICENSE) license.
+Some elements are based on original work designed by [Themefisher](https://themefisher.com/) and developed by [Gethugothemes](https://gethugothemes.com/).

 The trademarks, domain names, acronyms, logos, drawings and other elements that appear on the Website are the exclusive property of PrestaShop SA.